Halon Collection Campaign

 - Halon 1301- known as BTM and used as a total flooding agent.

 Halons are fully halogenated chemicals that have relatively long lifetimes in the atmosphere.
 Reactions involving bromine are estimated to be responsible for 25 per cent of the chemical destruction of ozone over Antarctica and 50 per cent over the Arctic.
 The ozone depleting potential of halons is ten times greater than chlorofluorocarbons (CFCs).
-Halons are a very aggressive ozone-depleting chemical.
-One kilogram of halon 1211 can destroy 50 tonnes of ozone.
+In summary, halons are a very aggressive ozone-depleting chemical.

-Indications are that there are still some yellow BCF fire extinguishers located in Australia.
-In 2016, the National Halon Bank (NHB) reported to the Fire Protection Industry (ODS & SGGs) Board (the FPIB) through the Department of Agriculture, Water and the Environment that they had received approximately six tonnes of halon 1211.
-This indicated at the time that there is still some BCF fire extinguishers being returned to various collection points across Australia.
+Data indicates that there are still some yellow BCF fire extinguishers located in Australia.
+In 2016, the National Halon Bank (NHB) reported to the Fire Protection Industry (ODS & SGGs) Board (the FPIB) through the Department of Climate Change, Energy, Environment, and Water (DCCEW) that they had received approximately six tonnes of halon 1211.
+This indicated at the time that there is still some BCF fire extinguishers needing to be collected.

-To encourage the safe disposal of halon, the FPIB implemented the Halon Collection Campaign which is helping to remove the community’s unused stocks of this ozone depleting substance.
+To encourage the safe disposal of halon, the FPIB implemented the Halon Collection Campaign.
+This involves helping to safely remove the community’s unused stocks of this ozone depleting substance.
 The Halon Collection Campaign aims to actively promote the recovery of halon by working with targeted industries and the general public.

 Recognising the threat halons pose to the ozone layer and the risk to community members who are still using these extinguishers, the FPIB is calling on the fire protection industry and the general public to participate in the Halon Collection Campaign.